Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Elena’s cheeks flushed red when she heard Sera’s words.

-「From here on the two of us will take care of you together, Elena.
+"From here on the two of us will take care of you together, Elena.
 Ufufu.
-Look forward to it, okay?」
+Look forward to it, okay?"

 Sera turned around and rummaged through her Boston bag.

 Elena, whose vision and mouth were blocked, was huffing and puffing, her cheeks tinted pink.

-「Ta-da!」
+"Ta-da!"

 What Sera proudly held up in her hand was a pitch-black cylindrical object with a flattened end.

 It looked like a spatula used for baking cakes, but the flat part was larger.

-「What is that?」
+"What is that?"

-「You see, this is something called Spanking Racket.」
+"You see, this is something called Spanking Racket."

 As she said this, Sera moved around to Elena’s rear.